maianhngy/Dauphine-Courses-Finance-Data/README.md

 Impacts of the Pandemic on the Balance Between Professional and Personal Life Based on Gender and Socioeconomic Characteristics of French Households

 - VBA - Portfolio Allocation (3 TDs)

+- Python applied to Finance -
+Modern Portfolio Theory (Construction and Optimization of Portfolio, CAPM Model)